xvik/gradle-use-python-plugin/README.md

   - sudo pip3 install -U pip
 ```

-It will be python 3.5 by default.
+It will be python 3.6 by default (for bionic).

-NOTE: travis does not require manual `sudo` support enable anymore (enabled by default)

 #### Appveyour CI configuration